A significant collection of uniforms exists.

 Sister Alice Ethel Imison in World War 1 nurses uniform 1917 Rockhampton QldSister Alice Ethel Imison in the nurses uniform of the Australian Army Nursing Service inn World War

-In the photos of the nurses at afternoon tea and Nurse Elsie Crudgington, we are showing nurses in training.
+In the previous photos of the nurses at afternoon tea and Nurse Elsie Crudgington, we are showing nurses in training.
 Over the years, such nurses wore quite simple caps.
-When a nurse completed her training, her title changed to Sister and she was allowed to wear a much more elaborate veil, such as that worn by Alice Imison in the WW1 photograph above.
+When a nurse completed her training, her title changed to Sister and she was allowed to wear a much more elaborate veil, such as that worn by Alice Imison in the WW1 photograph above right.

 By 1923, the uniforms were starting to become less severe.
 The photo on the left shows that the skirts have become just a little shorter and the long sleeves have disappeared.
 These are nurses in training, so they are wearing fairly basic caps.
 The nurses are (L to R) Vivian Webb, Margaret McCormack, Ada Malone, Lila Bradford, Elsie Webb, Annie McLaughlin, Florence Smith and Myrtle Jenks.